ryanheise/just_audio/just_audio/README.md

 ![Screenshot with arrows pointing to features](https://user-images.githubusercontent.com/19899190/107045433-9f3d5500-6819-11eb-9188-73940ffbdb47.png)

-This plugin does not do _everything_, it "just" plays audio.
-However, it attempts to do this one job well, leaving other plugins to handle other responsibilities, and thereby allowing you to mix and match your favourite audio plugins in one app.
-If you want to play audio in the background with a media notification and headset/lockscreen/smartwatch controls, mix in the [audio_service](https://pub.dev/packages/audio_service) plugin.
-If you want to correctly handle your app's interaction with other audio apps (e.g. navigator or phone call interruptions), mix in the [audio_session](https://pub.dev/packages/audio_session) plugin.
-If you need an audio recorder or text to speech, you will find many great single-responsibility plugins to choose from.
+### Mixing and matching audio plugins

+The flutter plugin ecosystem contains a wide variety of useful audio plugins.
+In order to allow these to work together in a single app, just_audio "just" plays audio.
+By focusing on a single responsibility, different audio plugins can safely work together without overlapping responsibilities causing runtime conflicts.

+Other common audio capabilities are optionally provided by separate plugins:

+* [audio_service](https://pub.dev/packages/audio_service): Use this to allow your app to play audio in the background and respond to controls on the lockscreen, media notification, headset, AndroidAuto/CarPlay or smart watch.
+* [audio_session](https://pub.dev/packages/audio_session): Use this to configure and manage how your app interacts with other audio apps (e.g. phone call or navigator interruptions).

 ## Credits

-This project continues to improve thanks to its many contributors and sponsors in the GitHub community.
+This project is supported by the amazing open source community of GitHub contributors and sponsors.
 Thank you!

 ## Features